 Registry cleaners are designed to help remove invalid references made in the Windows Registry which point to a resource which no longer exists on the computer.
 These resources may include DLLs, programs, fonts, uninstalled programs, or system information that is out of date.
 These references can be left behind when a program is not uninstalled properly, the uninstaller is poorly written, or the system has crashed in the past causing these invalid entries.

-Although these utilities can make the Windows Registry clean, the overall potential benefits are greatly outweighed by the potential harm a they could cause.
+Although these utilities can make the Windows Registry clean, the overall potential benefits are greatly outweighed by the potential harm they could cause.
 We suggest users do not install or use Windows Registry cleaners on their Windows computers.

 Can running a Registry cleaner cause problems?

 Yes.
 Any Registry cleaner or other Registry utility that is poorly written and removes or changes the Registry improperly can cause issues with programs and in some situations cause Windows to stop working.

 If you do not suggest Registry cleaners what should I do?

-- If you are getting an error, search for that error.
-Often steps on how to resolve that issue can be found without needing a Registry cleaner.
+- If you are getting errors, search for the error.
+Many errors can be fixed without Registry cleaners.

-- Run through the basic troubleshooting steps for your version of Windows here.
+- Run through the basic troubleshooting steps for Windows.

-- Run a spyware and antivirus scans on the computer.
+- Run a antimalware and antivirus scans on the computer.

 What do Registry cleaners report to fix?